gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ## FTP access

 This section describes how to set up FTP access for a superuser.

+!!! note ""
+    This is an optional step during installation.
+It can be done later if/when the organization needs FTP access e.g. to upload zoom tiles.

 ### Set up superuser FTP access